HanyingYan/data-engineering-zoomcamp-hy/week6/README.md

 **Note**: if you don't need to use it now, do't forget to shut the connector down by go to the connector and click ```pause``` to save money.

 [Back to the top](#week-6-overview)

+[Here](https://www.gentlydownthe.stream/) is a gentle introduction to Apache Kafka.